 As I mentioned above, what is most incredible isn’t the story itself, or even Lucy Barton’s character, but how Strout presents us with this story in relatively few pages of prose.
 The best word that comes to mind is obviously evocative, while some might even call it poetic.
 This brings to mind something akin to the style of my all-time favorite writer, Michael Ondaatje.
 Ondaatje began his writing career as a poet, and this heavily influenced his fiction, whereby he always seems to include elements of poetry into his prose.
 The artistry in this is that both Strout and Ondaatje achieve this depth of redolence without ever sounding flowery or poetic.

 Obviously, if I’m comparing Strout with Ondaatje, I must be enamored.
 So yes, I admit it, I adored this book, not only because Strout makes me feel and see her characters; but also because after I finished reading, I believed I really knew and understood them.
 Most importantly, I loved this book because she did all this with a surface of simplicity that belies the complexity that lies seamlessly underneath.
 This book gets five out of five stars, and I’m already reserving a top spot for it for my “best of 2016 books” next year.

 “My Name is Lucy Barton” by Elizabeth Strout, was released in the US release on January 16, 2016 and in the UK on February 6, 2016.
-This book is available from Amazon, Barnes & Noble, Kobo Books (USA, UK, Canada & Australia), the website eBooks.com, iTunes (iBook and audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, or used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, UK, Canada & Australia), the website eBooks.com, iTunes (iBook and audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, or used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
 I would like to thank the publishers for allowing me to read an ARC of this book via NetGalley.